Kosovo Serbs clash with police over smuggler arrests | DW | 13.10.2021

 Kosovo, once a Serbian province as part of the former Yugoslavia, declared its independence from Serbia in 2008.
 However, Serbia continues to consider it a breakaway region, even though almost only ethnic Albanians live there.

-Around 50,000 Serbs who remain in the northern part of the country still see Belgrade as their capital, refusing to recognize the Kosovan government in Pristina.
+About 50,000 Serbs who remain in the northern part of the country still see Belgrade as their capital, refusing to recognize Kosovo's government in Pristina.

 tj/wmr (Reuters, dpa, AFP, AP)